consentfactory/commitconfirm-com/content/posts/dot1x-juniper-ise-issue/index.md

 Here's how this is broken down:

 1. Discuss the whole hotdesking problem and briefly show how dot1x works on Windows devices.
 Or link to someone who already has.
-2. Go through a sequence diagram of the problem itself, explaining where the missing user certificate appears during the process and hwo all the components in the system are part of the process.
+2. Go through a sequence diagram of the problem itself, explaining where the missing user certificate appears during the process and how all the components in the system are part of the process.
 3. Go through the switch configurations for both Cisco and Juniper, because it worked on Cisco, so why not Juniper?
 4. Another sequence diagram, but this one explaining and showing how *successful* machine-to-user-login dot1x authentication works.
 5. Explain how the network access control (NAC) server (ISE, in this case) acts as part of the whole process, and how group membership works with MAB to assist the Windows machine in getting a server.